 One-Pan Creamy Tuscan Chicken

 In this recipe, the seasonings and drippings from the chicken stay behind to make the sauce even more flavorful.
 In the end, everything comes back together to bake in the oven.
-It’s the reason this Creamy Tuscan Chicken is so good.
+It’s the reason this One-Pan Creamy Tuscan Chicken recipe is so good.
 And don’t get me started on the sauce.

 Ingredients you’ll need to make this one-pan chicken meal:

 - You’ll need three (3) whole chicken quarters where the thigh and drumstick (leg) are attached.
 I find purchasing quarters easier since I like a combination of both in this recipe.
 Plus, it’s less expensive.
-Using my ZWILLING Pro Le Blanc 8-Inch Chef’s Knife makes this process very simple and is my go-to in the kitchen for most tasks.
-See my quick tips below.

 - Fresh spinach and cherry tomatoes play double duty as your “veggies” and will provide some additional flavor and color.